dustbringer/dustbringer.github.io/src/posts/2021-09-15-lockpicking-foundations.md

 **What is happening?**

 We are applying moderate tension to the tension wrench in the direction that a key would turn the core.
-This causes *some* of the pins to start **binding** (ie. get stuck).
+This causes *some* of the pins to start **binding** (i.e. get stuck).
 Why?

 Ideally we want all the pin-holes in the lock to be perfectly aligned, but in reality there are machining imperfections causing them to be misaligned from the axis of rotation.
 (The imperfections are much more subtle than the image.)

 ![Misaligned pin holes](../post_resources/2021-09-08-lockpicking-foundations/plug-misaligned-holes.png)

-- If we rotate the core in the direction indicated by the red arrow, the pins in holes that furthest from the center in the upwards direction will bind up.
-In this case one of the pins in holes labeled 3 or 5 will bind.
+- If we rotate the core in the direction indicated by the red arrow, the pins in holes that furthest from the centre in the upwards direction will bind up.
+In this case one of the pins in holes labelled 3 or 5 will bind.

 We can **feel for the binding pin** with our hook by gently pushing up each pin.
 The binding pin will feel much tougher to push up than any other pins (which will all feel springy).
 When we feel a binding pin, keep pushing up the pin until we feel the core turn slightly and hear a click!
 This means that the pin we were pushing has *just* gone over the sheer line, and the core has rotated a very miniscule amount, causing another pin to bind up (making a click sound).
 We say these pins are **set**.